Math or Mathematics is a body of knowledge that studies numbers. Maths topics include arithmetic, number theory, formulas & related structures.

 But later more precise calculations came.

-Logarithms, Geometry, Algebra, Geometry, Basic Cartesian Coordinates, Complex Numbers, were discovered thousands of years back today.
+Logarithms, Geometry, Algebra, Geometry, Basic Cartesian Coordinates, and Complex Numbers were discovered thousands of years back today.

 In the 3rd century BC radius of the Earth was approximated using deductive reasoning, basic geometry, and shadow measuring techniques with approximately 99% accuracy.